The VK3YNG Foxhunt Sniffer is a specially designed synthesised VHF direction finding receiver covering 120MHz and 144MHz bands.

 To set the range down delay, press the “D-Set” button.
 The display will respond by displaying the letter “d”.
 Pressing buttons 0 through 5 will then set and store the new range down delay.

-Pressing the D-set (7) button twice will briefly display the current range down delay in seconds.
+Pressing the D-set (8) button twice will briefly display the current range down delay in seconds.
 The display then reverts to displaying the current range.

 Setting a range down delay of zero disables down ranging.
 In this case the sniffer operates in a “peak hold” mode and down ranging is disabled.
 Manual ranging is disabled and pressing the “range” button will reset the current peak hold range to zero.
-This mode is useful when hunting extremely intermittent signals such as wildlife or model aircraft beacons.
+This mode is useful when hunting extremely intermittent signals such as Dog Collar, wildlife or model aircraft beacons.

 Holding the “D-Set” key during power-up causes the sniffer to operate in lower tone RSSI mode.
 This mode may prove useful to those who have difficulty hearing higher audio frequencies.
 In this mode the signal strength tone frequencies are divided by 4.
 The top tone pitch is limited to about 2KHz and resolution becomes slightly limited at the lowest tone frequencies.
 (Note: this mode has no effect on the pitch of supervisory beep and tone frequencies)